lizardfs/documentation/source/adminguide/replication.rst

 Setting XOR goals works in a similar way as setting standard goals.
 Instead of just defining *id* *name* *:* *list of labels*, you add between the *:* and the *list of labels* the xor definition ($xor2 for 2+1, $xor3 for 3+1 ...) and surround the labels with {}.
-If you do not specify an labels all chunkservers known to the system will be used.
-Each set will be of the size specified by your XOR definition but writes will be spread over all chunkservers.
+If you do not specify any labels all chunk servers known to the system will be used.
+Each set will be of the size specified by your XOR definition but writes will be spread over all chunk servers.

-For example if you have 5 chunkservers and define $xor2 (2 data and 1 parity chunk per set), the first set could write to chunkserver 1,2 and 3, the second one to chunkserver 2,3,4 and the next to chunkserver 1,3,5.
+For example if you have 5 chunk servers and define $xor2 (2 data and 1 parity chunk per set), the first set could write to chunk server 1,2 and 3, the second one to chunk server 2,3,4 and the next to chunk server 1,3,5.
 The maximum number of data chunks is currently 9.

 Example
 -------